 - Carry-Over – HSA balances carry over from one year to the next.
 That’s true even if you change jobs or health plans.
 Once you set up an HSA, it’s all yours!

 - You can use money from an HSA to pay for certain expenses (defined by the IRS).
-Get a list of these expenses from your health insurance broker East Coast Health Insurance
+Get a list of these expenses from your health insurance broker at Every Choice Health Insurance.

 Humana One HSA